janesp/enapp/schema/README.md

 A provider has an internal `ID` and a `Name`.

-An `Identifier` is used as a reference to the official provider register.
+An `Identifier` is used as a reference to the official energy provider register.

 ```
 CREATE TABLE `provider` (